TrellixVulnTeam/swahilipython_SCMU/Doc/library/asynchat.rst

 .. class:: async_chat()

-   This class is an abstract subclass of :class:`asyncore.dispatcher`.
-To make practical use of the code you must subclass :class:`async_chat`, providing meaningful :meth:`collect_incoming_data` and :meth:`found_terminator` methods.
+   This kundi is an abstract subkundi of :class:`asyncore.dispatcher`.
+To make practical use of the code you must subkundi :class:`async_chat`, providing meaningful :meth:`collect_incoming_data` and :meth:`found_terminator` methods.
    The :class:`asyncore.dispatcher` methods can be used, although not all make